nubank/cross-segment-ai-tools/README.md

 ## 📜 License

-This project is part of the Nu PJ and Core development ecosystem.
+This project is part of the Nu cross-segment development ecosystem.
 See repository license for details.

 ---